 We find these comments ignorant and disrespectful to all kinds of people living and contributing to our society.
 So many people have repeated to us in some delightful messages that our children will fail at life, that they will never succeed.
 Here’s a challenge for you, define success?
 What does success mean to you?
 Now ask the person next to you, what do you need to succeed in life?
 The answer to this question is so complex and means something different to each and every person on the planet.
 For some people, success means the high flying career with the supercar, the massive house, designer clothes, luxury holidays once a year.
 Good for you, go for it.
 But to think that is everyone’s definition of a successful life is ill-mannered and uninformed.
 Success for others can be as simple as just getting through each day.
 Just because someone is in a low wage job does not automatically mean they are not succeeding in life.
 Success isn’t a club that only the elite can join.
 The dictionary defines success as the accomplishment of an aim or purpose.
 For us success means living life how you want to live it, being happy and healthy.
 If someone is happy does it really matter what career they are in?

-5. WE WILL END UP ON THE DOLE (AS WILL OUR CHILDREN SEE POINTS 2, 3 & 4).
+5. WE WILL END UP ON BENEFITS (AS WILL OUR CHILDREN SEE POINTS 2, 3 & 4).

 6. WE’LL BE JOBLESS & HOMELESS.